FTP Tutorial 2

 Remember when you use your text editor on your PC (use WordPad) to make HTML Changes to your HTML Documents you must be sure to click Save from the File button on the menubar!
 And every time you change a file, you must use your FTP Program to Upload it to your online Host Server... and when you use your web browser to view the changes, you probably will need to Refresh or Reload the page, since the old version will most likely be Cached by your browser...

-Watch the Movie below for an example, which simply shows: [changing a bolded text color from black to red using the WordPad Editor... then opening Filezilla and FTP the newly changed HTML File to the Online Host Directory (where it is actually served from)... then reloading the original web page, to show the design change in the Browser]:
+Watch the Movie below for an example, which simply shows: [changing a bolded text color from BLUE to BLACK using the WordPad Editor... then opening Filezilla and FTP the newly changed HTML File to the Online Host Directory (where it is actually served from)... then reloading the original web page, to show the design change in the Browser]: